 - Exterior styling can be a bit on the boring side

-Another issue some owners have reported problems with are the aging electronics.
+Another issue some owners have reported problems with is the aging electronics.
 There have been cases where the digital dash, window regulators, and other miscellaneous electronics have failed.
-It is important to keep in mind that these cars come from the time where a huge emphasis was put on reliability, not on how many gadgets can be fitted in a car like auto manufacturers do nowadays.
-Overall, the Soarer is a reliable vehicle that will put a smile on your face every time you get in the drivers seat.
+It is important to keep in mind that these cars come from a time when a huge emphasis was put on reliability, not on how many gadgets can be fitted in a car as auto manufacturers do nowadays.
+Overall, the Soarer is a reliable vehicle that will put a smile on your face every time you get in the driver’s seat.

 Since this car has been in production for nearly 25, years, it’s hard to put an accurate price on it.
 That being said, most people are after the third generation Soarer’s, and they can be found starting at around $5,000-$6,000 and can go for as much as $25,000 for a fully built, clean example.
 It all depends on what you are after.

-In the world of 2+2 GT coupes you have plenty of choice.
+In the world of 2+2 GT coupes, you have plenty of choices.
 Although we highly recommend getting a Soarer if you are in the market for a big, comfy sports car that will last for years to come, there are also plenty of other similar models to choose from.